-James Jaron - a serial entrepreneur, has over 20 years experience of business operations management having successfully owned and operated numerous businesses.
+James Jaron - has over 20 years experience of business operations management having successfully owned and operated numerous businesses.

 Luke Zbylut, offers a 'blue-chip' background in investment banking and tax management with an extensive and impressive resume that includes experience working for a number of prestigious organizations.